mchua/prelim/table_of_contents.md

 * [What narrators are asked to do]
 * [data analysis walkthrough]
+* Datasets produced by this project
 * Justifying dataset choices, saturation/validity, planning
+* Public publishing logistics

 So what?
 ---------------------